MohanGsk/ApplicationInsights-Home/net-protocol-update.md

 - any text can be accepted as request id

 Distributed tracing providers may easily extract the trace id:
-- trace id long enough to provide uniquiness
+- trace id long enough to provide uniqueness
 - random enough to be used for sampling
 - human "parseable" from the headers
 - efficiently parseable so simple proxies can propagate further